Aoife Fleming – Sports Therapy Opens Opportunities in Hydrotherapy

-“In one of the summer camps there was a kid who had autism but he also had ADHD.
+“In one of the summer camps, there was a kid who had autism but he also had ADHD.
 So he had autism and he wasn’t able to stand still on top of that.
-Olivia started doing all these tricks with him to get his focus back to her rather than him being focused on the lights or anything around him.
+Olivia started doing all these tricks with him to get his focus back on her rather than him being focused on the lights or anything around him.

 “I started doing that with Ger and I did it for two lessons.
 Then I was holding him, spinning him around in the pool having fun, when all of a sudden he took his two legs and pushed off of me and swam to the wall.
 I burst into tears.
 His mother burst into tears.
 We’re both in the middle of the pool crying and Ger’s just having a great time,” she said.

 Ger gained greater confidence the more he swam and soon he was jumping in and out of the pool at ease.
 For him, he was having more fun than he’d ever had.
 For Aoife, he was learning how to save himself if he was to ever fall into a pool unsupervised.

 Little did she know at the time that Ger would soon find himself in that very situation.
 Away with his parents in another country, they found Ger dripping wet with no explanation.
 He had wandered out of their sight and fallen into the hotel pool.

 Instead of it being a tragic accident, he simply swam back to the side and pulled himself out.